Use Actionable Insights from InMobi Pulse to Make Data-Driven Advertising Work for You.

 Everybody loves pizza, so it’s no surprise that each of the three brands has a fairly wide base of support:

 - The majority of the users of the Papa John’s, Domino’s and Pizza Hut apps are male.
 But that breakdown doesn’t always carry over to websites.
-The bulk of the top visitors to the Domino’s mobile website are male, but more females than males visit the Papa John’s and Pizza Hut websites.
+The bulk of the top visitors to the Domino’s and Papa John's mobile websites are male, but more females than males visit the Pizza Hut website.

 - Most app users are White or Hispanic, while most website visitors are Hispanic or Black/African-American.